Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Introduction

-The goal of generative methods is to produce a distribution of {\ds}s that correspond to: (1) what can be inferred from the source data; and (2) domain-specific prior knowledge (e.g., plausible treatment effect size or the presence of unobserved confounding).
-Each generative method encodes this information in different ways, by incorporating user-defined parameters into the generation process.
-These parameters directly or indirectly influence confounding bias, selection bias, treatment propensity (overlap), unobserved confounding, and treatment heterogeneity in the generated {\ds}s.
-We refer to these parameters as \emph{data generating process (DGP) parameters} henceforth, as they pertain to parameters that are specified as part of the data generating process.\footnote{To be precise, these parameters are the DGP \emph{model} parameters, as they pertain to the parameters that define the model that produces the data as opposed to the actual data generating process which may not conform to simplistic mathematical expressions}
+Generative methods aim to produce a distribution of datasets that correspond to: (1) what can be inferred from the source data; and (2) domain-specific prior knowledge specified via parameters that directly or indirectly influence confounding bias, selection bias, treatment propensity (overlap), unobserved confounding, and treatment heterogeneity in the generated datasets.
+We refer to these parameters as \emph{data generating process (DGP) parameters} henceforth, as they pertain to parameters that are specified as part of the data generating process.\footnote{To be precise, these parameters are the DGP \emph{model} parameters, as they pertain to the parameters that define the model that produces the data as opposed to the actual data generating process which may not conform to simplistic mathematical expressions} The specification of {\knob}s is central to evaluating the sensitivity of causal estimators and using a plausible range of values remains critical for robust evaluation.

-The specification of {\knob} is central to evaluating the sensitivity of causal estimators and using a plausible range of values remains critical for robust evaluation.
-Generation of realistic datasets is the first step in this evaluation, and it is critical for downstream tasks such as estimator ranking or sensitivity analysis.
-In this paper, we focus on that first step --- generating datasets that correspond to prior knowledge and what can be inferred from the source data.
+However, it is often true that the distribution inferred from the source data using these generative methods is far from the true distribution or even that the {\knob}s are inconsistent with the observed distribution.
+Under such conditions, downstream tasks such as estimator selection and sensitivity analysis can yield biased conclusions.
+These differences in the inferred distribution of the various generative methods can be attributed to a number of potential causes: the neural network architectures employed (VAEs~\citep{parikh2022validating}, GANs~\citep{athey2021using}, normalizing flows~\citep{neal2020realcause,de2024marginal}) have different convergence properties for the limited sample sizes of the source data, the factorization of the joint distribution and the set of parameters they incorporate are different.
+This raises an important question---which generative method should be used, and what parameter values should be chosen?